ACADEMIC & HOMESCHOOL

 Rosa was born and raised in Chihuahua, Mexico, and moved to the USA 17 years ago.
 She is married and has three children, and in her family, they try to keep traditions like meals and celebrations from Mexico and speak Spanish every day.
 Rosa has a degree in Early Education and loves teaching.
 She is looking forward to teaching the beautiful Spanish language and to share with the students the great opportunities that a foreign language can bring to their life.

-Grady is a senior homeschool student and the oldest of 5 brothers.
-He has enjoyed Peachtree throughout the years, where other older boys have poured into him.
+Grady is a homeschool graduate and student at Tennessee Tech.
+As the oldest of 5 brothers, he has enjoyed Peachtree throughout the years, where other older boys have poured into him.
 He is now looking forward to pouring onto the younger generation of boys.
 Grady is a gifted Mandolin player, active in 4-H showing beef heifers and livestock judging, he is also a small group leader at church.
-His interest in animals will lead him to pursue a degree in Veterinary Medicine once he finishes high school.
+His interest in animals will lead him to pursue a degree in Veterinary Medicine.

 Sonya is a wife of over 30 years, a mother of 6 children and grandmother of 5.
 She began homeschooling her first child in 1995 and has now graduated the youngest in June 2021.
 Before having children, she earned a degree in Early Childhood Development and taught preschool at U.T.
 Knoxville’s Child Development Center.
 She is excited to begin working with preschoolers again on a regular basis and counts it as a blessing to do that in the sweet environment of Peachtree.
 She will be teaching a literature-based class which will include music, crafts/art and games.
 She also works in Peachtree’s office on Mondays.